 5. Arguments have been heard and documents perused.
 It has not been specifically denied that the applicant was not given any casual labour card and that she had produced the certificate issued by the unit office.
-It is the admitted fact that the name of the applicant finds place at serial No. 761 of the Live Casual Labour Register and that the details contained therein are the ones furnished by the Unit Office.
+It is the admitted fact that the name of the applicant finds place at serial No. 774 of the Live Casual Labour Register and that the details contained therein are the ones furnished by the Unit Office.
 In addition, the Respondents do maintain a Left Hand Thumb Impression Register, which contains the left hand thumb impression of the casual labourers concerned.
-Production of Casual Labour Card is not a statutory requirement anxiety of the respondents is that such impersonation should not be allowed.
+Production of casual Labour card is not a statutory requirement. ✓

+6. The apprehension of the respondents is that in the absence of original casual labour card impersonation would be very much possible and the anxiety of the respondents is that such impersonation should not be allowed.
 As the casual labour card contains the thumb impression the same could be compared with that of the holder of the card, if need be.
 While it is appreciated that care should be taken to ensure that there is no impersonation, at the same time, an aspect which cannot be lost sight of is that the casual labour card is required only for comparison of the details as furnished in the Register and for identification.
 Assuming that the details contained in the Register vary from the ones given in the Casual Labour Card, the same could well be by way of manipulation by the holder of the card and in that event, it is only the details as contained in the register that would be considered and acted upon.
 Again, in the instant case, the applicant has averred that he was not given any such casual labour card at all and instead only a certificate was given to her by the Unit where she served.
-Though invariably casual labour card are issued to casual labourers, which alone would be the proof of they being engaged as casual labourers and in the absence of production of such card they would not be permitted to work as such, possibility is not ruled out that such card for any reason whatsoever (for eg as per the applicant's counsel, shortage of printed card) might not have been issued and in its place certificate could have been issued.
+Though invariably casual labour card are issued to casual labourers, which alone would be the proof of they being engaged as casual labourers and in the absence of production of such card they would not be permitted to work as such, possibility is not ruled out that such card for any reason whatsoever (for eg. as per the applicant's counsel, shortage of printed card) might not have been issued and in its place certificate could have been issued.
 For, issue of such certificate when casual labour card is issued is also not a normal practice.
 In any event, as the details of engagement of the applicant as casual labourer are available in the Register and as the same are as per the data furnished by the Unit office, the absence of casual labour card cannot be the reason to totally reject the claim of the applicant.
 As regards fear of impersonation, the respondents already having the Left Hand Thumb Impression in the register maintained by them, the same can easily be used for ascertaining the identity.
-As regards date of birth, in the absence of original documents of date of birth, the applicant could well submit an affidavit as provided for in Rule 225 IREM which reads as under:-